 Note: Details about how to create the SSH tunnel vary amongst the different SSH programs for Windows computers.

 2. After installing TightVNC, start the VNC viewer program by double-clicking on the TightVNC icon.
-Enter the hostname and VNC screen number, localhost:number (such as, localhost:2 or localhost:5902), and then click on the Connect button.
+Enter the host name and VNC screen number, localhost: number (such as, localhost: 2 or localhost: 5902), and then select the Connect button.